Best Practices for Credentialing Employees/ Volunteers

 Hundreds of millions of criminal records including but not limited: Department of Corrections (DOC), Administrative Office of the Courts (AOC), County courthouses, Statewide Repositories, possible warrants, arrest data and Sex Offender Registries (SOR) from all 50 states plus Washington DC, Guam and Puerto Rico.

 In addition to domestic records this search also includes but is not limited to the Federal Government and abroad: Federal Bureau of Investigation (FBI), Drug Enforcement Agency (DEA), Office Foreign Asset Control (OFAC), Food and Drug Administration (FDA), General Services Administration (GSA), Immigrations and Customs Enforcement (ICE), Office of Inspector General (OIG), System for Awards Management (SAM), The Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF), Office of the Comptroller of the Currency (OCC) Enforcement Actions List, Interpol Fugitives List, Most Wanted List, Debarment Lists, Specially Designated Nationals List, and Health and Human Services.

-While some companies sell the “Vigilante Search” separately, National Background Investigations’ US-SOR Research Tool includes all of these searches for one low price.
+While some companies sell the “Vigilante Search” separately, National Background Investigations’ CIS search includes all of these searches in one source.

 National Sex Offender (www.nsopw.gov)

 “The Dru Sjodin National Sex Offender Public Website (NSOPW) is an unprecedented public safety resource that provides the public with access to sex offender data nationwide.
 NSOPW is a partnership between the U.S. Department of Justice and state, territorial, and tribal governments, working together for the safety of adults and children.”